firecannons/MegaMinerAITools/README.md

 ## SimpleArena

 This continuously run AIs against each other and graph them on a graph.
 It has the ability to keep an AI from playing against itself while playing the AIs against each other.
-At the beginning of the program it will ask an additional question:<br>**Should AIs play against themselves?** - Whether any AI should play against itself.<br>It will also output useful information from each match it plays, such as the result and the visualizer link.
+At the beginning of the program it will ask an additional question:<br>**Should AIs play against themselves?** - Whether any AI should play against itself.

+It will also output useful information from each match it plays, such as the result and the visualizer link.

+## Frequently Asked Questions (FAQs)

+**Can I put Cadre folders into the place of the Joueur folders in the file structure and make the tools work?**<br>
+Yes.
+Simply change the `ADDED_PATH` variable in scripts like this<br>
+`ADDED_PATH = '/Cadre/Joueur.py'`<br>
+to<br>
+`ADDED_PATH = '/Joueur.py'`.

+**How can I change the programs to accomodate AIs other than the Python AI?**
+I'm not sure exactly but you could code after the<br>
+`ChangePath = CalcWorkingDirectory ( self .
+Number1 , self .
+Number2 , self .
+Oppo , self .
+StartingFolder )`<br>
+line in the MyClass class that runs a Makefile or a compilation command.